अहम्

 [Foreground]

-the production and reproduction of subjectivities, intertwined in the technologies of representation, with their effects and affects, their intent and meaning, as perceptible objects.
+production and reproduction of subjectivities, intertwined in the technologies of representation, with their effects and affects, their intent and meaning, as perceptible objects.

 An inquiry into the structural unconscious, where the image serves not as a record of presence, but as an index of absence.
-Operating on the premise that memory—be it personal or collective—is never articulated directly, but always through symbols and metonymy, the aim is to make visible the resulting abstraction of repressed memory, using the photographic image as the ultimate, material signifier.
+Operating on the premise that memory—be it personal or collective—is never articulated directly, but always through symbols and metonymy, the aim is to make visible the resulting abstraction of repressed memory, using the photographic image as the ultimate, material signifier

 You can think about the medium in almost purely technological terms: to take a photograph is to exercise a number of options - plane of focus, shutter speed, aperture, framing, angle and so on - and the 'content' of the work becomes your choice from amongst these options and the way you structure them.
 This is an attitude which comes out of Greenbergian Modernism.
 Or, you can start from the fact that photography was invented to give an illusionistic rendering of some aspect of the world in front of the camera - which leads into considerations of representation and narrative.